-It is common scholarly practice to publish results of research, and it is becoming increasingly more important to share the underlying data.
-Data sharing allows for the replicability and verification of experimental findings and allow for reuse in new and unexpected ways.
+It is common scholarly practice to publish the results of research, and it is becoming increasingly more important to share the underlying data.
+Data sharing allows for the replicability and verification of experimental findings and allows for reuse in new and unexpected ways.
 Sharing your data may also increase the impact of your research.

 There are many discipline-specific repositories where researchers can choose to deposit their data.
-Discipline-specific repositories often better accommodate specific disciplinary needs, but not all disciplines have a repository which is why the UM Library created Deep Blue Data.
+Discipline-specific repositories often better accommodate specific disciplinary needs, but not all disciplines have a repository which is why the U-M Library created Deep Blue Data.

 The University of Queensland Library offers factors to consider as you evaluate a data repository.
 Also consider the metadata standards, whether or not there is peer review, clear statements of your rights as depositor, and whether or not links to the research papers and publications are available.